vladimirschneider/To-Do-List/README.md

 }
 ```

-## Solution
+## Application

-Let’s move on to the common solution.
+Now lets build our application.

-So I need create class exemplar and get tasks list.
-Creating, updating and deleting tasks we will do with this class exemplar.
+First, I need to create an instance of our class and get a list of task.
+I will create, update and delete the tasks using this instance.

 ```javascript
 import LocalStorage from './LocalStorage.js';